amcharts/covid-charts/README.md

 ## Files
 We have a request: please download and put all the files required for displaying the charts on your websites.
 Due to high demand for this kind of information, it might put a huge load on our servers, something they might not be able to handle.
 We're giving this away for free, please help us by easing the load.

+## Maps
+Not happy with the border layout of the default map?
+We have [different versions](https://github.com/amcharts/covid-charts/tree/master/deps/amcharts4-geodata) for India, China, Russia, and Morocco.
+Just replace `worldLow` in HTML and JS to `worldIndia`, `worldChina`, `worldRussia`, or `worldMorocco`.

 ## Technology
 ### Charts and maps
 The chart, map and dashboard examples use amCharts 4 product; copyright amCharts.
 You can use and integrate the charts for free as long as you adhere to the [free use license from amCharts](https://github.com/amcharts/amcharts4#license).